noacktino/recruitment-tests/android/README.md

 Please implement an app that fetches pictures from the Shutterstock API - http://api.shutterstock.com/ (documentation is here - https://developers.shutterstock.com/api/v2) - and displays them in a scrollable view.
 You are complettely free in design choices.

+You can use the API key that is provided in the "Constants.java".

 Your main focus should be on a high performant app and try to test (unit/ui) everything thats feasible.

 Some Libraries that we are recommend to use: